 Applying the presumption against extraterritoriality involves "a two-step framework."
 Id., at 337.
 At step one, we determine whether a provision is extraterritorial, and that determination turns on whether "Congress has affirmatively and unmistakably instructed that" the provision at issue should "apply to foreign conduct."[Citations.]
-If Congress has provided an unmistakable instruction that the provision is extraterritorial, then claims alleging exclusively foreign conduct may proceed, subject to "the limits Congress has (or has not) imposed on the statute's foreign application."
-RJR Nabisco, 579 U.S., at 337-338.
+If Congress has provided an unmistakable instruction that the provision is extraterritorial, then claims alleging exclusively foreign conduct may proceed. . . .